fonoster/routr/docs/administration/cli/cheatsheet.md

 More information at https://github.com/fonoster/routr/wiki
 ```

-> **Important**: Some commands (ie.: create, delete) are not available in the default implementation of the `resources` modules.
+> **Important**: Some commands (i.e.: create, delete) are not available in the default implementation of the `resources` modules.
 Only persistent implementations will allow such command.

 ### Examples: Common operations